Magister (application)

 Magister is a Dutch online administrative application, used in the schooling system in secondary education.
 All of the students' information is on this platform.
 Students, parents and teachers are able to access this at all times.
 It is used to keep up with the management, administration and health issues of students, and users can also view their grades, timetable, homework assignments and absences.
 In 2012 the software had a 70% market share in the Netherlands.

 Magister was put on the market as a SaaS (software as a service) by the company Schoolmaster, located in Leeuwarden.
 The company has been a part of the Iddink-groep since 2009.

 Access

 There are different ways to access Magister.

 Computer

 To be able to access Magister, a modern browser that supports JavaScript is required.

 Mobile phone

 There is a mobile app for iOS and Android.
 On this app, students can see their grades and timetables, and message their teacher and other students.

-There are also alternative apps for Magister, because the regular app loads very slowly, is heavy and has limited functions.